gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

     └── lib2
 ...
 ```
-Then, when compiling all packages for each modules, I can output a file that contains the a prefix path pointing to the right profile installation path.
+Then, when compiling all packages for each module, I can output a file that contains a prefix path pointing to the right profile installation path.

 For each profile the package manager supports a set of CMake argument, including CXX flags, toolchain files and others.
 This mean cross compiling dependencies is possible, although I never tested it.

-The profile don't contain much wizardry.
+The profiles don't contain much wizardry.
 It's quite simple in fact.
 There is not much to do to in this file.
 Before anything, we set some metadata to be available for the CMake project that uses the profile:

 ```cmake
 # We set some variables to let know the